vjpsyverson/RLB/README.md

 - Raymond, K.R., and D.R.
 Prothero.
 2011.
 Did climate change affect size in late Pleistocene bison?
 New Mexico Museum of Natural History Bulletin 53:636-640.
 - Balassa, D., Prothero, D.R., and Syverson, V. 2020.
 After the saber-tooths: How did cougars and bobcats respond to the end of the Ice Ages?
 PLoS One (in press)
 #### Birds
 - Syverson, V., and D.R.
 Prothero.
 2010.
 Evolutionary patterns in late Quaternary California condors.
 PalArch Journal of Vertebrate Paleontology 7(10):1-18.
+Online at https://www.palarch.nl/2010/03/syverson-valerie-j-donald-r-prothero-2010-evolutionary-patterns-in-late-quaternary-california-condors-%e2%80%93-palarch%e2%80%99s-journal-of-vertebrate-palaeontology-7-1-1-18/
 - Fragomeni, A., and Prothero, D.R., 2011.
 Stasis in late Quaternary birds from the La Brea tar pits during the last glacial-interglacial cycle.
 New Mexico Museum of Natural History Bulletin 53:511-516.
 - Molina, S., and Prothero, D.R.
 2011.
 Evolutionary stasis in late Pleistocene golden eagles.
 New Mexico Museum of Natural History Bulletin 53:564-569.
 - Madan, M.A., Prothero, D.R., and V.J.P.
 Syverson.
 2015.
 Stasis in Great Horned Owls from the La Brea tar pits during the last glacial-interglacial cycle.
 New Mexico Museum of Natural History Bulletin 65:221-225.